 - apply by February 1 – to begin studies anytime between May and August of the same year

 Applications that are received after any of the above deadlines will be deferred to the next application period.

-Students who have not received funding through Advancing Futures before, and plan to attend a specialized high school, are offered extended deadlines:
+Young adults who have not received funding through Advancing Futures before, and plan to attend a specialized high school, are offered extended deadlines: